Chart Color Schemes

 Glenwood faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-A substantial 24.1% of the population is actively engaged in formal education, including 9.3% in primary, 7.3% in secondary, and 2.0% in tertiary education.
+A substantial 24.1% of the population actively pursues formal education.
+This includes 9.3% in primary education, 7.3% in secondary education, and 2.0% pursuing tertiary education.

 Frequently Asked Questions - Education